-Parts of the Final Paper (25% of grade)
+Parts of the Final Paper (25% of grade) (CLO 1, 2, 3, 4)

-To help you complete your Final Paper in a timely manner, we will work on it in stages throughout the semester.
+You will work on your Final Paper in stages throughout the semester.
 Therefore, instead to trying to write everything in one week, we will pace ourselves with checkpoints along the way.
-In addition, you score grade points for every checkpoint you meet.
+You score grade points for every checkpoint you meet.
 Here are the different parts you will work on.